Stuart Coupe: Early life and education

-Journalism and Publishing
+Career

+Writing

-Coupe started music writing in high school publishing one issue of a school newspaper, Labyrinth, at the age of 15.
-In 1977 he was one of the editors of Empire Times, Flinders University’s student newspaper.
+Coupe started music writing in high school, publishing one issue of a school newspaper, Labyrinth, at the age of 15.
+In 1977 he was one of the editors of Empire Times, Flinders University's student newspaper.
 In 1977 he started a punk rock fanzine, Street Fever, with Donald Robertson, which folded after one issue.
-In early 1978 he cofounded the Adelaide what’s on guide, Preview, with Dennis Atkins, Kim Krummel, Terry Plane, and Phillip White.
-That year, together with Donald Robertson and others, he co-founded the Adelaide-based music magazine, Roadrunner (Australian music magazine).
-After co-editing and writing for the first 5 issues of Roadrunner, Coupe moved to Sydney to join RAM (Rock Australia Magazine) where he worked as a staff writer for 18 months.
-In 1980 he was Sydney editor of TAGG (The Alternative Gig Guide) and a year later started writing the Rockbeat column for The Sun-Herald, which continued through to 1991.
-During the eighties and nineties, Coupe was also a freelance music writer for The Age, The Canberra Times, Rolling Stone Australia, Vox (Melbourne), Nation Review, Australian Playboy, Sydney Shout, On The Street and Drum Media (now known as The Music (magazine), and he was also the first editor of Triple J radio network’s JMAG.
+In early 1978 he co-founded the Adelaide what's-on guide, Preview, with Dennis Atkins, Kim Krummel, Terry Plane, and Phillip White.

+In 1978, together with Donald Robertson and others, he co-founded the Adelaide-based music magazine, Roadrunner.
+After co-editing and writing for the first five issues of Roadrunner, Coupe moved to Sydney to join RAM (Rock Australia Magazine), where he worked as a staff writer for 18 months.

+In 1980 he was Sydney editor of TAGG (The Alternative Gig Guide), and a year later started writing the Rockbeat column for The Sun-Herald, which continued through to 1991.
+During the eighties and nineties, Coupe was also a freelance music writer for The Age, The Canberra Times, Rolling Stone Australia, Vox (Melbourne), Nation Review, Australian Playboy, Sydney Shout, On the Street, and Drum Media (now known as The Music.
+He was also the first editor of Triple J radio network's JMag.

+Coupe continues to contribute to Rhythms magazine.

-Coupe is frequently asked to participate as speaker and panellist at music industry events and conferences including Mumbrella Entertainment Marketing Summit 2016 and Australian Music Week 2019.
+Coupe is frequently asked to participate as speaker and panellist at music industry events and conferences, such as Mumbrella Entertainment Marketing Summit 2016 and Australian Music Week 2019.

-Music Labels
+Music labels

 In 1980 Coupe, Roger Grierson (ex-Thought Criminals), and Warren Fahey founded the independent GREEN Records, which released artists including: The Allniters, Beasts of Bourbon, Do Re Mi, Drop Bears, Lime Spiders, New Christs, North 2 Alaskans, Spy vs Spy (Australian band), Super K, Tactics (band) and The Johnnys.

 In 1996 he was involved with setting up early Internet start-up, Velvet, an online music and music news subscription service that folded in the first year.

 In 1999 Coupe and Jules Normington (a co-founder of Phantom Records) set up the Laughing Outlaw music label focussing on new and emerging Australian artists and a selection on overseas acts.
 After 16 years he left Laughing Outlaw in 2015 by which time it had released over 150 CDs from artists including writer Andrew McMillan, Anne McCue, Black Cab, Dusty Ravens, Emma Swift, Jason Walker, John Kennedy, L.J.
-Hill, Mic Conway, New Christs, Perry Keyes, the Widowbirds and Clinton Walker’s Inner City Sound compilation.
+Hill, Mic Conway, New Christs, Perry Keyes, the Widowbirds and Clinton Walker's Inner City Sound compilation.
 In 2005 Coupe also opened and ran the Laughing Outlaw record shop in the inner-city Sydney suburb of Lewisham, which closed in 2014.